Aliona83/project_j/DEPLOYMENT.md

 # Forking this repository

-* Locate the repository at this link The Wine Garden BnB.
+* Locate the repository at this link project_j
 * At the top of the repository, on the right side of the page, select "Fork" from the buttons available.
 * This creates a copy of the repository